 These are all underpinned by project management and they align closely with John Kotter’s “Eight Steps to Successful Change“.
 Kotter talks about leading (inspiring people to move and building the guiding coalition), involving (empowering action) and communicating.

 What makes your communication “strategic“?

-If you define your job narrowly around just the communications change driver, then you won’t be seen as strategic and it won’t be essential to involve you early in organisational change.
-This is what I’d define as tactical communications .
-It’s primarily about targeting, informing and using the right channels.
-Its a great skill and essential for any communicator.
+If you define your job narrowly around just the communications change driver, then you won’t be seen as strategic and it won’t be essential to involve you early in organizational change.
+This is what I’d define as tactical communications.
+It's primarily about targeting, informing and using the right channels.
+It's a great skill and essential for any communicator.
 However, a strategic communicator will be more focused on the other five (six if you include project management) change drivers.
 When they are involved early, they ask questions like this:

 - What are we expecting from leaders?
 What’s in this for leaders?
 What might they lose or gain as a result of this change?
 Who are the other significant stakeholders?
 (Leadership driver)